snsnsns/snsnsns.github.io/_projects/2023-06-18-HealthyLiving.md

 ![](/images/blogimages/HealthyLiving/RoundUp_registerad.png)

-## Description
+## Reaching customers

 I've been working with the locally-owned and operated grocery chain, Healthy Living, since the Fall of 2022.
-In partnership with the management and their consultants, we are evolving the Healthy Living brand and marketing new incentives to a loyal customer base with a robust rewards program (Core Shoppers).
-Besides customers, I've also served the brand and design needs of partnering local businesses selling their products within the stores.
+The Healthy Living brand is evolving and we are marketing new incentives to a loyal customer base with a robust rewards program (Core Shoppers).
+Besides customers, I've also served the brand and design needs of local businesses partners selling their products within the stores.

 ## Branding and packaging for Healthy Living
 I designed the a new suite of private label products for Healthy Living including this cold-brew coffee label.